Sen. Rand Paul scheduled to have hernia surgery in Canada

 LOUISVILLE, Ky.
-(AP) — U.S. Sen. Rand Paul’s attorneys say in a court filing that he plans to undergo hernia surgery in Canada because of injuries he suffered when a neighbor attacked Paul while he was doing yard work at his Kentucky home.
+(AP) — U.S. Sen. Rand Paul plans to undergo hernia surgery at a private hospital in Canada because of injuries he suffered when a neighbor tackled him while he was doing yard work at his Kentucky home.

-The filing in Paul’s lawsuit against Rene Boucher says the senator will travel to Ontario, Canada, for outpatient surgery scheduled later this month.
+The Republican lawmaker is scheduled to cross the border for outpatient surgery scheduled sometime during the week of Jan.
+21 at a hospital in Thornhill, Ontario, his attorneys said in a recent filing in Paul’s lawsuit against Rene Boucher, who attacked Paul while the senator was doing yard work.

-The document says the surgery is related to the 2017 attack.
+The surgery is related to the 2017 attack, the court document says.
 Boucher pleaded guilty to assaulting a member of Congress and was sentenced to 30 days in prison.
-Federal prosecutors are appealing the sentence.
+Federal prosecutors are appealing the sentence, saying 21-months would have been appropriate.

-A Paul spokeswoman didn’t immediately explain why Paul is having the surgery in Canada, where medical care is publicly funded and universally provided.
-Paul touts private-market approaches for U.S. health care problems.
+Paul is scheduled for surgery at Shouldice Hospital, which touts itself as a world leader in “non-mesh hernia repair.”

 Most Read Nation & World Stories